Last Updated on July 26, 2022

 About Dr. Rachel Johnson Krug

-John: If you could sort of summarize by telling us about your academic journey and why it was you chose this path in athletic training and kinesiology
+If you could, please summarize your academic journey and why it was you chose this path in athletic training and kinesiology.

 (Our guide has more information about careers in kinesiology)

-John: Do you have an opinion as to why you feel athletic training as a profession could be a excellent choice for young people out there who were athletes themselves or who are passionate about sports?
+Do you have an opinion as to why you feel athletic training as a profession could be an excellent choice for young people out there who were athletes themselves or who are passionate about sports?

 (See our guide about careers in sports medicine)

 For prospective students, what are some important things they should look for or keep in mind when they’re comparing different athletic training and kinesiology programs?